jzuhone/cluster_merger_catalog/source/description.rst

   the domain based, with refinement occuring on criteria such as a) sharp jumps in density and temperature, b) matter density, and c) selected regions such as the cluster center.
 Eventually, the catalog will include particle-based simulations as well.
-* The equations of hydrodynamics or magnetohydrodynamics are modeled using a conservative finite-volume scheme (e.g., PPM, `Colella & Woodward 1984 <http://adsabs.harvard.edu/abs/1984JCoPh..54..174C>`_).
-Magnetic fields are evolved such that the condition :math:`\nabla \cdot \bf{B} = 0` is met, whether by a constrained transport scheme or a divergence-cleaning method.
+* The equations of hydrodynamics or magnetohydrodynamics are modeled using a conservative finite-volume scheme, employing Riemann solvers for evolving the flux of physical quantities and using high-order reconstruction schemes such as PPM (`Colella & Woodward 1984 <http://adsabs.harvard.edu/abs/1984JCoPh..54..174C>`_).
+Magnetic fields are evolved such that the condition :math:`\nabla \cdot \bf{B} = 0` is met, typically by a constrained transport scheme.
 Eventually, the catalog will include simulations peformed with smoothed particle hydrodynamics.
 * Each simulation assumes an ideal gas law equation of state with :math:`\gamma = 5/3` and primordial abundances of H/He with trace amounts of metals, yielding a mean molecular weight of :math:`\mu = 0.6`.
 * If dark matter is included, it is modeled by an N-body solver for a collection of collisionless